-Terri Orbuch: There are relationships that were already distressed or not doing well before quarantine.
-When these distressed relationships are stressed from things outside the relationship—like the coronavirus pandemic, this stress can exacerbate the issues and problems.
-Also, when distressed relationships are stressed, the stress makes it more difficult to connect with each other, less likely to see the positives in each other and the relationship, and less likely have empathy and understanding for the other partner.
-However, people who were in relationships that weren’t already distressed—those relationships can survive and even thrive if they do some simple strategies.
+“When already distressed relationships are stressed from things outside the relationship—like the coronavirus pandemic—this stress can exacerbate the issues and problems,” Dr. Orbuch explains.
+“Also, when distressed relationships are stressed, the stress makes it more difficult to connect with each other, less likely to see the positives in each other and the relationship, and less likely have empathy and understanding for the other partner.
+However, with people who were in relationships that weren’t already distressed, those relationships can survive and even thrive if they do some simple strategies.”

-TO: A) Share your anxieties, concerns and fears with each other.
-Whether you’re living together or not, you can share your concerns with each other, because otherwise, the anxieties fester inside of you, and then work on your physical health.
-Don’t talk about the fears nonstop 24/7, but instead set a specific time to share.
+- Share your anxieties, concerns and fears with each other.
+“Whether you’re living together or not, you can share your concerns with each other, because otherwise, the anxieties fester inside of you, and then impact your physical health,” Dr. Orbuch explains.
+“Don’t talk about the fears nonstop 24/7, but instead set a specific time to share.”

-B) Accept that you and your partner may have different reactions to the stress and quarantine.
-One of you may watch the news all the time, the other partner may not.
-These differences in how you handle or react to the situation don’t mean that your relationship is in trouble or should end.
-These differences are common to all romantic relationships.
+- Accept that you and your partner may have different reactions to the situation.
+“One of you may watch the news all the time, the other partner may not,” the expert shares.
+“These differences in how you handle or react to the situation don’t mean that your relationship is in trouble or should end.
+These differences are common to all romantic relationships.”

-C) Find fun activities to do together.
-These are very challenging times, but couples who do fun things together are more likely to thrive.
-Take a virtual cooking class online together, start a puzzle together, play board games, do an exercise class together online.
-Or if you’re not living together, make regular virtual dates where you do something you both enjoy together (e.g., take a virtual tour of the local zoo, play Pictionary, watch a movie “together” on Netflix.
+- Find fun activities to do together.
+“These are very challenging times, but couples who do fun things together are more likely to thrive,” Dr. Orbuch suggests.
+“Take a virtual cooking class online together, start a puzzle together, play board games, do an exercise class together online.
+Or you can even do virtual group dates if you need to liven things up.
+You can take a virtual tour of a foreign city, play virtual Pictionary, watch a movie ‘together’ on Netflix.”

-D) Give each other space.
-It’s important in any romantic relationship that each of you have time, space and privacy from one another, particularly now.
-Don’t say “I need space” because it sends confusing signals.
+- Give each other space.
+“It’s important in any romantic relationship that each of you have time, space and privacy from one another, particularly now,” Dr. Orbuch advises.
+“Don’t say ‘I need space,’ because it sends confusing signals.
 Instead: “I need some time to do X this afternoon”.
 Enjoy your space and don’t feel guilty.

-TO: It’s challenging to live with your partner 24/7 amidst quarantine.
-Most couples have never spent this much time together, just the two of you, with no other distractions or people.
+“It’s challenging to live with your partner 24/7 amid quarantine,” the doctor shares.
+“Most couples have never spent this much time together, just the two of you, with no other distractions or people.
 This is a very different time.
 It takes great patience, understanding, empathy and understanding that relationship challenges are inevitable, no matter how much you truly love each other!
-Remember to share, accept, find fun activities to do together, and give each other space.
+Remember to share, accept, find fun activities to do together, and give each other space.”